Wake, Funeral, Burial, and Memorial Planning

 Probably the most distressing but necessary task is to look into and budget for funeral and burial (cemetery) or cremation costs.

-- Money can be put into a funeral trust, which accumulates interest, but the beneficiary is a specific funeral home.
+- Money can be put into a savings account or funeral trust, which accumulates interest but the beneficiary is a specific funeral home.
 A Totten Trust may be an alternative.

 - The average cost of a funeral and burial in a cemetery.

 - The pros and cons of pre-planning a funeral.

 - A cremation through a crematory can be one third of the cost of a cremation through a funeral home.

 - The options for a burial casket, cremation casket, or funeral urn.

 - How to choose a memorial monument (headstone).

 - Checklist: Pre-Planning Your Funeral or Memorial Service. everplans website.